Nico Hoerner Player Props: Cubs vs. Pirates

 Nico Hoerner At The Plate

-- Among qualified batters in baseball, his batting average ranks 32nd, his on-base percentage ranks 72nd, and he is 127th in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 31st, his on-base percentage ranks 80th, and he is 129th in the league in slugging.

+- In 31.3% of his games this season, Hoerner has had at least one RBI.
+He's picked up more than one in 15.6% and driven in three or more of his team's runs in three contests.

-- He has scored in 42.9% of his games this year, with two or more runs scored in 12.7%.
+- He has scored in 27 games this season (42.2%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.